krifin/VR_Library/README.md

 :warning: _**Warning:** CosmoScout VR is research software which is still under heavy development and changes on a daily basis.
 Many features are badly documented, it will crash without warning and may do other unexpected things.
-We are working hard on improving the user experience - please [report all issues and suggestions](https://github.com/cosmoscout/cosmoscout-vr/issues) you have!_

-For each release, [binary packages](https://github.com/cosmoscout/cosmoscout-vr/releases) are automatically created via [Github Actions](https://github.com/cosmoscout/cosmoscout-vr/actions).

 When started for the very first time, some example datasets will be downloaded from the internet.
 **This will take some time!**